guosamuel/rendering_with_asychronous_actions_back_end/README.md

 Rendering with Asynchronous Actions
 ========================

-This is the back-end portion of this blog example.
+This is the back-end portion of the _Rendering with Asynchronous Actions_ blog example.

 ## Description
 Rendering with Asynchronous Actions is a code example for Samuel Guo's [blog](https://medium.com/@guosamuel1114).
 This is specific to the blog titled _Rendering with Asynchonous Actions_.
 This is the back-end portion of the example for the sole purpose of demonstrating potential bugs where rendering is dependent on data from the results asynchronous actions.